PokemonTCG/pokemon-tcg-sdk-typescript/README.md

 ## Contributing
  * Fork it (click the Fork button at the top of the page)
  * Create your feature branch (git checkout -b my-new-feature)
+ * Make some changes and fix some bugs!
+ * Run the tests `npm run-script test`
+ * Test your changes in a project of yours:
+   * Create a link with (npm)[https://docs.npmjs.com/cli/link.html] or (yarn)[https://yarnpkg.com/lang/en/docs/cli/link/] (depending on what tool you installed this SDK with)
+   * In your project that **uses** the SDK, install the linked package with `yarn/npm link pokemon-tcg-sdk-typescript`
+   * Verify the SDK behaves as expected, and your changes took effect
  * Commit your changes (git commit -am 'Add some feature')
  * Push to the branch (git push origin my-new-feature)
  * Create a new Pull Request